jnlon/dispipe/README.md

 # dispipe

-Dispipe sends line input on named pipes to pre-configured Discord channels.
-Effectively, it lets you make write-only discord bots in shell script (or any arbitrary language) without needing a library!
+Dispipe sends line-based input on named pipes to pre-configured Discord channels.
+Effectively, it lets you make write-only discord bots using shell script, or any arbitrary language, without needing a library!

+## Building

+Built with rustc 1.45.0, earlier versions may not work.
+Depends on `serenity`, `nix`, and `rust-ini` packages.

+Compile with: `$ cargo build --release`

+You can find the binary at `target/release/dispipe`

 ## Usage